Mikonui Spur Biv

 Routes

 Mt Bowen is accessed up the Spur through a band of scattered alpine scrub, then open tussock.
 At 1400m the ridge narrows and there is a short vertical section, with plenty of small alpine scrub handholds.
 Above the tussock line some fairly easy scree slopes lead to the summit.
-These are usually snow covered in winter and spring and ice axes and crampons may be necessary on the summit ridge during the colder months.
+These are usually snow covered in winter, and spring and ice axes and crampons may be necessary on the summit ridge during the colder months.
 Chamois are often encountered on the climb up and the Biv logbook has accounts of tahr being spotted near the summit.

 Traverses of Mt Bowen to Miserable and Misty Ridges are possible.
 There is a steep exposed section between the 1650 and 1550m contour of Miserable Ridge on which care needs to be taken.
 Lower down Miserable Ridge becomes a bit of a misnomer for this large flat high-altitude tussock bench sprinkled with large tarns and idyllic camp spots.
 Explorer Hut can be accessed from a prominent western side spur and an old NZFS track down to Explorer Saddle.
 The spur branches off Miserable Ridge at GPS E14234491/ N5235688 and drops steeply through an alpine scrub band that has had a rough track cut through it in most places.
 This leads to a flattish tussock bench from Pt.
 1177m to Pt.
 1122m, from where a cut and marked track leads down to Explorer Hut.
 This section was recut in 2021.